 How quickly you recover your acquisition spend per customer

 For most Shopify merchants, the LTV:CAC ratio is a far better indicator of business health than the Rule of 40.
-A 3:1 or better ratio means your business can sustainably acquire customers and generate profit.
+According to ProfitWell research, a 3:1 or better ratio means your business can sustainably acquire customers and generate profit.
 Unlike the Rule of 40, this metric works regardless of your growth stage, margin structure, or business model.

 The best way to improve this ratio is to reduce CAC while maintaining or increasing LTV.
 Group buying campaigns accomplish both: they reduce CAC by having customers recruit friends — social acquisition costs 50–70% less than paid — while increasing LTV because socially-connected customers have higher retention rates.